notmahi/clip-fields/readme.md

 You can check out the `config/train.yaml` for a list of possible configuration options.
 In particular, if you want to train with any particular set of labels, you can specify them in the `custom_labels` field in `config/train.yaml`.

-## Interactive Tutorial and Evaluation
-We have an interactive tutorial and evaluation notebook that you can use to explore the model and evaluate it on your own data.
-You can find them in the `demo/` directory, that you can run after installing the dependencies.

 ## Acknowledgements
 We would like to thank the following projects for making their code and models available, which we relied upon heavily in this work.